Papal pilgrimages to the Shrine of The Divine Mercy

 Translated by Orest Pawlak

-Prayer of Pope Francis at the Tomb of St. Faustina
+Pope Francis’ Prayer at the Tomb of St. Faustina

 and the Sacrament of Reconciliation

-All papal pilgrimages tell us how important the message that flows from this place – the message of Mercy, which God communicated through St. Faustina is for the life of the modern Church .
-It is the “gift of God for our time,” as the Holy Father John Paul II said, as he gave this message to the whole world for the third millennium, so that people would better know the true face of God and man.
-Pope Benedict XVI confirmed that this message It is indeed the main message of our times: mercy as God’s power, as God’s boundary for the evils of the whole world.
-Holy Father Francis pointed to the source of the mercy of God, prayer and the holy sacraments, especially the sacrament of reconciliation, and to the great mediator in the dispensation of graces, Sister Faustina: the one who was called to enter into the depths of God’s mercy; let her intercede for us and obtain for us the grace of living and always walking in the light of God’s forgiveness and in the unwavering trust in His love.
+All the papal pilgrimages tell us how important the message from Łagiewniki is.
+It is the message of mercy which God communicated through the services of St. Faustina for the life of the modern Church.
+It is the “gift of God for our time,” as the Holy Father John Paul II said when he gave this message to the whole world for the third millennium to let people know the true face of God and Man better.
+Pope Benedict XVI concurred that this is “indeed the main message for our times: mercy as God’s power, as God’s bulwark stopping all the evils in the world.”
+Pope Francis defined the source of Divine mercy as prayer and the Sacraments, especially the Sacrament of Reconciliation, and spoke of Sister Faustina, the great mediator in the dispensation of graces.
+She was “the one called to enter into the depths of Divine mercy; let her intercede for us and obtain for us the grace of living and always walking in the light of God’s forgiveness and in an unwavering trust in His love.

 Sr. M. Elżbieta Siepak ISMM